 Bake: Preheat the oven to 400 degrees.
 Lay the chicken pieces on an oven-safe rack placed in a sheet pan.
 You can line the sheet pan with foil for easy cleanup.
 Cook the chicken for 30 minutes.
 Broil for 5 minutes to get some char on the meat.

-Air fry: Follow your air fryer’s instructions.
+Air fry: Follow your air fryer’s instructions manual.
 I air-fried my chicken pieces in 2-piece batches at 400ºF / 200ºC for 20 minutes, as I own a smaller model.

 Salads and chutneys.
 At most restaurants, a salad of sliced onions, cucumbers, and lemon wedges usually accompanies grilled items.
 Or make some kachumbar.